-The financial statements have been prepared on an accruals basis and are based on historical costs.
+The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on historical costs.
 Comparatives are consistent with prior years unless otherwise stated.

 Significant accounting policies adopted in the preparation of these financial statements are presented below and are consistent with prior reporting periods unless otherwise stated.